 I say the darker the flesh, the longer the roots.”

-BENEDITA ZALABANTU is a freshman at Portland High School and is fifteen years old.
-She immigrated to Portland, Maine, from Angola five years ago.
+BENEDITA ZALABANTU was a freshman at Portland High School and was fifteen years old at the time she wrote this poem.
+She immigrated to Portland, Maine, from Angola.
 She’s a poet whose writing speaks for itself.
 Her poem “Drop of Melanin and Blood” is about racial bias, identity, and the experience of being a black woman in America.